An edited excerpt of what was originally published on UXmatters and under the title “The Information Architecture Value Chain” – May 5, 2014

 - information theory

-Whether you perform information architecture tasks as a UX designer or an IA professional, be sure that you consistently communicate the value of information architecture.
+Information architecture’s value extends into many areas.
+Whether you perform information architecture tasks as a UX designer or an IA professional, try to consistently communicate the value of information architecture.
 This is all of our responsibility to the field of information architecture.

-Further, senior-level proficiency in many of the areas of interest I’ve listed in this column can take several years to acquire.
-So, don’t be intimidated by the breadth of information architecture.
+Further, senior-level proficiency in many of the areas of interest I’ve listed in this post can take several years to acquire.
+So, don’t be intimidated by the breadth of topics.
 Just keep learning.
 The most practical path to growing your IA skills is to start at the top of each list of areas of interest and work your way down.
 If you gravitate more toward strategy and theory, start at the bottom of each list and work your way upward.